The Abuse Survivor's Toolbox

 Make grounded choices over time.

-Three structured toolkits, designed to be used in sequence or on their own
+Three structured toolkits.
+Use them in sequence or on their own.

 The Clarity Toolkit

-Assess risk, plan logistics, and identify the supports that stabilize your situation.
+Assess risk, plan logistics, set personal boundaries, and identify specific actions that can stabilize your situation.

-Rebuild long-term agency: decisions, transitions, and the structures that hold you up.
+Rebuild long-term agency: decisions, transitions, and structures that move you toward the life you want.

 I built these tools as both an attorney and a survivor.
 Too often, survivors are expected to make complex, high-stakes decisions while overwhelmed and under pressure.
 The support system is fragmented.
 This work is an attempt to bring structure, clarity, and steadiness to that gap.